 We classify our short-term investments as available for sale.
-Available-for-sale securities are recorded on our condensed consolidated balance sheets at fair market value and any unrealized gains or losses are reported as part of other comprehensive loss on our condensed consolidated statements of comprehensive loss.
-We determine realized gains or losses on the sales of investments through the specific identification method and record such gains or losses as part of interest and other expense, net on our condensed consolidated statements of operations.
-We did not have any material realized gains or losses on investments during the three months ended March 31, 2022 and 2021.
+Available-for-sale securities are recorded on our condensed consolidated balance sheets at fair market value and any unrealized gains or losses are reported as part of other comprehensive loss on the condensed consolidated statements of comprehensive loss.
+We determine realized gains or losses on the sales of investments through the specific identification method and record such gains or losses as part of interest and other expense, net on the condensed consolidated statements of operations.
+We did not have any material realized gains or losses on investments during the three months ended March 31, 2023 and 2022.
 We measure the fair value of investments on a recurring basis.

-The following table summarizes, by major security type, our cash equivalents and short-term investments (in thousands) as of March 31, 2022:
+The following table summarizes, by major security type, our cash equivalents and short-term investments that are measured at fair value on a recurring basis as of March 31, 2023 (in thousands):